tarpn_logo

 Click the CHOOSE OS button.

-The OS you are looking for will be Raspberry PI OS Legacy Debian Bullseye WITH Desktop Environment.
 Depending on your work-station's OS, you may need to select "OTHER" OS and go to a secondary list.
+Make sure you get 32-Bit Bullseye with Desktop Environment!

-Click the CHOOSE STORAGE button and find your µSDcard on the list.
 On my computer, the SDcard shows up at the bottom of the list and is called "Generic Mass-Storage Media".

 Click the SPROCKET on the lower right.